-it is stated in accordance with subclause (1E) that, “The total fees you paid do not include the buy-sell spread fee, because it is not reasonably practicable for us to include the buy-sell spread fee that you incurred during the period.”
+(a) it is stated that “The total fees you paid do not include the buy-sell spread fee, because it is not reasonably practicable for us to include the buy-sell spread fee that you incurred during the period.”; and

-(4) The amount for a collective investment product must be calculated by multiplying the indirect cost ratio for the relevant investment option by the product holder’s average account balance for the option over the reporting period.
+(b) the statement described in paragraph (a) is included:

+(i) immediately after the total fees and costs you paid in the periodic statement; or

+(ii) if it is not reasonably practicable to include the statement in that position—a separate document that accompanies the periodic statement and that includes that statement.

-(5) For a superannuation product that is subject to tax, for any reporting period ending after 29 June 2020, if a reduced fee or cost is disclosed in the statement because of the benefit of any income tax deduction, the indirect costs, or other fees as appropriate, for the product must include the part of the cost that reduced the disclosed fee or costs.
+(5) For a superannuation product that is subject to tax, for any reporting period ending after 29 June 2020, if a reduced fee or cost is disclosed in the statement because of the benefit of any income tax deduction, the Fees and costs deducted from your investment for the product must include the part of the cost that reduced the disclosed fee or costs.

-(6) For a collective investment product that is subject to tax, for any reporting period ending after 29 June 2020, if a reduced fee or cost is disclosed in the statement because of the benefit of any income tax deduction, the indirect costs for the product must include the part of the cost that reduced the disclosed fee or cost.
+(6) For a collective investment product that is subject to tax, for any reporting period ending after 29 June 2020, if a reduced fee or cost is disclosed in the statement because of the benefit of any income tax deduction, the Fees and costs deducted from your investments must include the part of the cost that reduced the disclosed fee or cost.

-Division 2—Total fees
+Division 2—Total fees and costs

-302 Total of fees in the periodic statement
+302 Total of fees and costs in the periodic statement

 (1) The following text and the appropriate amounts, in dollars, must be displayed:

-(a) at the end of the part of the periodic statement that itemises transactions during the period; or
+(a) after the information in clause 301(1) or (1A); or

 (b) in a summary part of the periodic statement.

-TOTAL FEES YOU PAID
+TOTAL FEES AND COSTS YOU PAID

 This approximate amount includes all the fees and costs which affected your investment during the period.

-(2) The total fees you paid are the total of all fees and costs disclosed in the periodic statement, .
+(2) The total fees and costs you paid are the total of all fees and costs disclosed in the periodic statement, including any fees detailed in paragraphs 303(1)(a) or 303(2)(a) and (b).

-Division 3—Additional Explanation of Fees and Costs
+Division 3—Fees and costs details

-303 Matters to be included as additional explanation of fees and costs
+303 Matters to be included as fees and costs details

 Superannuation products

-(1) The following information must be included in the periodic statement for a superannuation product under the heading “Additional Explanation of Fees and Costs”, if it has not been included in another part of the periodic statement:
+(1) The following information must be included in the periodic statement for a superannuation product under the heading “Fees and Costs Details”, if it has not been included in another part of the periodic statement:

-(a) details of any activity fees, advice fees and insurance fees that were incurred by the member during the period;
+(a) details of any activity fees, advice fees and insurance fees that were incurred by the member during the period; and